-To further probe the interactions between 1). condition and estimates of gay lesbian population and 2). condition and social dominant orientation, we ran two moderation analyses via the PROCESS macro Model 1 with pre-standardized variables, 95% confidence intervals (CIs) and 1,000 bias-corrected bootstrap samples.
-Mean fragility of sexual orientation was included as the dependent variable and condition was included as the independent variable.
-Estimates of gay/lesbian population and social dominant orientation were included as moderators in separate analyses.
+(CIs), and 1,000 bias-corrected bootstrap samples.
+Mean fragility of sexual orientation was included as the dependent variable and condition were included as the independent variable.
+Estimates of the gay/lesbian population and social dominant orientation were included as moderators in separate analyses.

 The model involving estimates of the gay/lesbian population was significant.
-Condition, estimates of gay/lesbian population and the interaction between these two variables were significant predictors of fragility beliefs.
-When the estimates of gay/lesbian population were low (i.e., 9%), the difference between fragility perceptions between heterosexual identity and gay identity was greater, smaller at average estimates (i.e., 20.5%), and smallest at higher (i.e., 32.9%) estimates of gay/lesbian population.
-See Table 5 for complete statistics and Figure 4 for a graphical representation.
+Condition, estimates of the gay/lesbian population, and the interaction between these two variables were significant predictors of fragility beliefs.
+When the estimates of the gay/lesbian population were low (i.e., 9%), the difference between fragility perceptions between heterosexual identity and gay identity was greater, smaller at average estimates (i.e., 20.5%), and smallest at higher (i.e., 32.9%) estimates of the gay/lesbian population (see Table 5 for complete statistics and Figure 4 for a graphical representation).

-The model involving social dominance orientation model was significant.
-Although there was no main effect of social dominance orientation in this model, there was a significant effect of condition, and a significant interaction between these variables.
-It should be noted that this moderation did not help explain the existing asymmetry in perceptions of sexual orientation fragility as social dominance orientation increased fragility perceptions for both heterosexual identity and gay identity.
-See Table 5 for complete statistics and Figure 5 for a graphical representation.
+The model involving the social dominance orientation model was significant.
+Although there was no main effect of social dominance orientation in this model, there was a significant effect of condition and a significant interaction between these variables.
+It should be noted that this moderation did not help explain the existing asymmetry in perceptions of sexual orientation fragility as social dominance orientation increased fragility perceptions for both heterosexual identity and gay identity (see Table 6 for complete statistics and Figure 5 for a graphical representation).